 How do I apply?

-Option A covers paid expenses and therefore, receipts are required.
-Option B is for foreseeable expenses and estimates are required from the health care practitioner.
+If you are applying for a service for which you have already paid, receipts are required.
+If you are applying for a foreseeable expense, estimates are required from the health care practitioner.
 Receipts and estimates for travel health insurance must clearly indicate that baggage and cancellation insurance is not included or must separately indicate the cost of those items.
-Additionally, referral notes are required for massage therapy and orthotics.
+Additionally, referral notes are required for orthotics.
 If you are applying to EHB for any service also covered by Sun Life, proof of exhaustion of Sun Life coverage must be provided.
-The proof of Sun Life coverage exhaustion can be obtained from the Sun Life website, which usually consists the following message:
+The proof of Sun Life coverage exhaustion can be obtained from the Sun Life website, which usually consists of the following message:

 R15 We are not able to pay this expense because this claimant has already reached the annual maximum amount covered under the plan for this type of expense.